The CX Glossary

 Feedback Loop

-A system for collecting, analyzing, and acting on customer feedback to continuously improve experiences.
+The process of collecting, analyzing, and acting on customer feedback to drive continuous improvement.

 G